vpeesapa/Cipher/README.md

 └── README.md
 ```
 As seen above, the code pertaining to this problem is organized in a single
-directory, with the code related to encryption and decryption present in `Cipher
+directory, with the code related to encryption and decryption present in
-.java`.
-On the other hand, `Driver.java` is used to test the implementation of
+`Cipher.java`.
+On the other hand, `Driver.java` is used to test the
-the cipher and was linked together with `Cipher.java` by the `Makefile`.
+implementation of the cipher and was linked together with `Cipher.java` by the
+`Makefile`.

 ## Usage
 The program can be executed as follows: